LordChunder/rustsignpainter-app/README.md

 ### 1. Load & Preview
 - Click the preview area to load your image
 - Select your sign type/size
-- Choose a number of colors (8–16 recommended)
+- Choose your desired number of colors
 - Enable dithering if needed
 - Click **Preview Quantization**